 But, AP Style is so much more than just formalization.
 There is an entire book called “The Associated Press Stylebook” that contains all manner of writing rules regarding terminology, phrasing, and punctuation.

 Many otherwise knowledgeable professionals ask for AP Style to be used in writing for publication on non-news websites.
 Ironically, AP Style requires the use of spelling and punctuation that is opposite of what most websites want both for SEO purposes, and for what their readers want.
 For example, AP Style requires the use of a space between web and site for the term web site.
 However, most websites and blogs use the word website without a space.
 The same thing goes for email which AP requires to be written as e-mail (also for e-commerce, e-book, and e-business).
+Don’t worry, AP Style won’t make you write i-Phone because iPhone is a brand name.

-However, the AP Stylebook is a great resource for the professional writer.
-There are a million issues that come in writing everyday that may have never been considered before.
+Still, the AP Stylebook is a great resource for the professional writer.
+There are a million issues that come up in writing everyday that you may have never been considered before.
 For example, should part time be hyphenated?
 AP has a rule for that.
 It is hyphenated when used as a modifier as in part-time job.
 It is not hyphenated otherwise as in the waiter is part time.

 Basically, the AP Stylebook is a reference for any writer who comes across those little nuances that just don’t seem to have solid answers grounded in even advanced grammatical knowledge.
 Everyone knows what NASA is, so do you have to spell it out the first time you use it?
-You probably know that it is President George Bush, but what about other politicians?
+You probably know that it is President Barack Obama, but what about other politicians?
 How do you reference the Speaker of the House?
 What about other congressmen?
 When should it be capitalized?
 Should you say congresswoman?
 If so, is there such a thing as congresswomen if you are speaking about multiple female members of Congress?
-And, by the way, when should Congress be capitalized?
+And, by the way, when should Congress itself be capitalized?

-There are a million examples like this.
+There are a thousand examples like this.
 The point is, that these aren’t the kinds of things you learned in English classes even if you went to graduate school.
 In fact, for every other person in the world except a professional writer, these are the kinds of things that no one cares about.